mai-tran-03/DGAH110_W24/README.md

 # Overview
 ## DataCleanup
-The DataCleanup program takes two text files of a text-to-analyze file and a stopwords file.
-It processes the text-to-analyze file by removing any non-alphabetical characters and converting all words to lowercase and adding them to a list.
-It then proccesses the stopwords, commonly used words in English, and add them to a set and removes that set of words from the list of words.
-Finally, the cleaned data is written to a new text file containing only words and no stopwords.
+The DataCleanup program takes two text files: text-to-analyze and stopwords.
+It processes the text-to-analyze file by removing non-alphabetical characters, converting all words to lowercase, and adding them to a list.
+It then processes the stopwords, commonly used words in English, adds them to a set, and removes that set of words from the list of words.
+Finally, it writes the cleaned data to a new text file containing only words and no stopwords.

 ## DataAnalyze
 The DataAnalyze program takes a cleaned text file, from the output of the DataCleanup program.
 It calculates the word frequency by putting all the words into a map with a count order.
 It then writes the top 10 most frequent words and least frequent words to a new text file.
 The file contains the words and their counts.